johndonneUZH/assignments/SoCo_HS24-group_66-a3/README.md

 - Error Handling: Catches and logs errors for inaccessible files.

 ### Communist.java
-Description: Utility class for common file operations like reading, writing, and clearing metadata files.
+Utility class for common file operations like reading, writing, and clearing metadata files.

 Workflow:
 1. File Reading: Reads lines from a file into a List<String>.